 • Undergraduate preparatory work.
-A student may apply for a Stafford Loan for up to 12 months of coursework taken in a single consecutive period if the school has documented that the coursework is necessary in order for the student to enroll in an undergraduate degree or certificate program.
-This category of students may borrow at the first-year undergraduate loan level, and the loan limit is not prorated if the coursework is less than an academic year.
-Loan limits are explained in Chapter 3 of this volume.
+An otherwise eligible student may apply for a Stafford Loan for a single consecutive 12-month period if the school has determined and documented that the coursework is necessary in order for the student to enroll in an undergraduate degree or certificate program and if the student is enrolled at least half time.
+This category of students may borrow at the first-year undergraduate loan level, and the loan limit is not prorated if the program is less than an academic year.
+Loan limits are explained in Chapter 3 of this reference.